+1 Possible additional clause: "and under circumstances in which the actor knew or was reckless with regard to whether the depicted person reasonably expected that the image would remain private."
 The benefit of including such language would be to emphasize that the statute does not apply to images voluntarily created in commercial or public settings.
 While this point is already addressed in B(1) of the exceptions, including it in the definition of the crime might be helpful in underscoring this aspect.
 The drawback of this approach is twofold: 1.
-The concept of "reasonable expectation of privacy" might create more ambiguity than it resolves, especially considering the doctrinal baggage around the concept in Fourth Amendment jurisprudence; and 2.
-The concept is ill-suited for situations involving the distribution of imagery depicting sexual assaults in public or semi-public settings, as well as for hacking cases.
+The term "reasonable expectation of privacy" might create more ambiguity than it resolves, especially considering the doctrinal baggage of the term from Fourth Amendment jurisprudence and 2.
+The term is an awkward fit for cases involving the distribution of material depicting sexual assaults in public or semi-public settings, as well as for hacking cases.